philsquared/Catch23/README.md

 require.handle_unexpected_exceptions( [&]{ require("this_throws()") << this_throws(); } );
 ```

-The first two examples work as-is, but any unexpected exceptions are not recoverable (the cancel the test),
+The first two examples work as-is, but any unexpected exceptions are not recoverable (they cancel the test),
 and we don't get the original expression captured as a string.
 The final example shows how we can get them back:
 `require.handle_unexpected_exceptions` gives us the exception handling,
 and the string passed to the inner `require()` call serves the role of the expression string capture.